Table of Contents:

 We all grow up in education systems that are very individualistic: my grades, my college place, so there’s always a tendency to think, “I have to get ahead.”
 But actually, what makes people successful is each other.
 It’s you coming to me with an idea and my thinking, “that’s interesting” or “what about this” or “I know somebody you should talk to” or “Oh, go and look at this product, that might give you some ideas”.

-But I see it especially I have to say among young men and this belief that at one level you know if everybody’s is competing everybody will get faster.
+But I see it especially among young men and this belief that at one level you know if everybody’s competing everybody will get faster.
 I think it’s a catastrophe.
 And I see it bring down really tremendous companies that get so lost in the fight they forgot why they were there in the first place.

-FERRISS: Commandment number 10: have grit and stick with your hero’s journey.
-So the other commandments from Masters of Scale cover just about everything in first principles, basic concepts, that you need to succeed as a startup founder: hiring and funding, managing and innovating, making decisions fast and testing products early.
+FERRISS: Have grit and stick with your hero’s journey.
+So the other commandments from Masters of Scale cover just about everything in first principles, basic concepts that you need to succeed as a startup founder: hiring and funding, managing and innovating, making decisions fast and testing products early.
 This tenth commandment makes all the rest possible.
 To succeed, entrepreneurs need a good idea, sufficient resources, good timing, tough to always make that one work or guess it, and of course that means, a certain amount of luck.
 But they also need to follow this commandment: have grit and stay on your hero’s journey.